Duder5000/ThrashDnDNotes/README.md

 # TrashDnDNotes
-There notes are trash, you should stop reading
+These notes are trash, you should stop reading